 - Run through the list of enabled caching types and untick “Enable” for each and every one of them

 - At the bottom of the General Settings page is a Miscellaneous section, untick everything in it

 - Click “Save All Settings”

 - If you are unable to disable the caching options just skip to step 6.

 - At the top of the screen, in red writing, you will now see that it says “The plugin is currently disabled”.

 - Go to your WordPress plugins panel and find W3 Total Cache (Plugins>Installed Plugins):

 - Deactivate W3 Total Cache

 - Delete W3 Total Cache.

-- Browse your site’s root directory with either an FTP program or your host provided file manager and enter the directory “wp-content” then delete the files (if they exist)
+- Browse your site’s root directory with an FTP program or cPanel provided file manager.
+Enter the wp-content directory and delete the following W3TC files (if they exist):

-- Still in the wp-content directory, delete the directory “w3tc” and all its content
+- Still in the wp-content directory, delete the ‘cache’ directory and delete the directory ‘w3tc’ and all its content.